leoloso/gatowebsites/content/docs/library/_default/augment-data-from-an-external-api.md

 ---
 title: Augment data from an external API
-metaDesc: "Adapt the response from an external API to anything you need it to be"
+description: "Adapt the response from an external API to anything you need it to be"
 socialImage: /assets/GatoGraphQL-logo-suki.png
 #order: 100
 referencedTutorialLessonSlugs: